Clement-LVD/codexplor/README.md

-Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project : get rid of global complexity with a global network of local dependancies, and assess local complexity with document-level metrics.
+Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project : get rid of global complexity with a network of local dependancies, and assess local complexity with document-level metrics.

 <head>